 3. Kill your excuses: Start today, right now, with what you have.

 A lot of people tell me things like “I’m going to start a podcast.
 First I need to get a professional mic, then I’ll learn everything there is to know about sound editing, then I need to soundproof my whole house… actually, I might build a studio in a log cabin on a remote mountainside, that way it’ll be totally silent.
 Then I’ll write a perfect script, take some diction courses, do voice training with the local opera… And after all that, I’ll finally sit down and press record.”

 In other words… “I have this idea but lemme just give you my long list of excuses for never getting started.”

-It’s easy to dick around with small things that give you a feeling of progress, but much harder to actually ship something to customers.
+Listen: it’s easy to dick around with small things that give you a feeling of progress, and much harder to actually ship something to customers.
 But guess what: if you don’t have a finished product, you’ll never have a business.

 So kill your excuses.

-Because there are people who have started from much more difficult places than you or I, and have become incredibly successful in their chosen field, simply because they had a lot of hustle and didn’t make excuses.
+Because there are people out there who started out from much more difficult places than you or I, and have become incredibly successful in their chosen field, simply because they had a lot of hustle and didn’t make excuses.

 Of course, the most common excuse is time.
 Well, I’m sorry to point this out to you, but we all have the same 24 hours in a day.
 It’s what you do with them that counts.

 And for most people, “I don’t have time” is the lamest excuse ever.
 You sure had time to watch Game of Thrones or play Mario Kart all weekend.